ibexa/documentation-user/docs/content_management/block_reference.md

 On the **Basic** tab, set values in the following fields:

-- **Name** – Optionally, enter a name for the page block, for example, "15-inch laptops" or "Fishing rods".
+- **Name** – Enter a name for the Page block.
+- **Default catalog** – Select a catalog that is displayed to end-users who are either anonymous or do not belong to any of the customer groups assigned to specific catalogs.
 - **Setup customer group and catalog matching priority rules** - Create at least one assignment: add a row, then select a customer group and a matching catalog.
-- **Default catalog** – Select a catalog that is displayed to end-users who are either anonymous or do not belong to any of the customer groups assigned to specific catalogs.
 - **Limit** – Set the number of products to be displayed.

 On the **Design** tab, in the **View** field, select the layout to be used to present a list of products and submit your changes.

 ## Code block

-On the **Basic** tab, perform the following actions:
+On the **Basic** tab, set values in the following fields:

-- In the **Name** box, provide the name of the block that will appear on the Page.
+- **Name** - Enter a name for the Page block.
-- In the **Content** box, enter the HTML code for the content you want to display on the Page.
+- **Content** - Enter the HTML code for the content you want to display.

 ## Collection block

-On the **Basic** tab, perform the following actions:
+On the **Basic** tab, set values in the following fields:

-- In the **Name** box, provide the name of the block that will appear on the Page.
+- **Name** - Enter a name for the Page block.
-- In the **Location list** section, click **Select content**, navigate through the content and add to the collection Content items of any Content Type you want.
+- **Location list** - Click **Select content**, navigate through the content and add to the collection Content items of any Content Type you want.
 All selected Content items appear in the **Selected items** box at the bottom of the window.
 When done selecting, click **Confirm**.

 ## Content List block

-On the **Basic** tab, perform the following actions:
+On the **Basic** tab, set values in the following fields:

-- In the **Name** box, provide the name of the block that will appear on the Page.
+- **Name** - Enter a name for the Page block.
-- In the **Parent** section, click **Select content**, navigate through the content and select a folder containing Content items to display on the list.
+- **Parent** - Click **Select content**, navigate through the content and select a folder containing Content items to display on the list.
 Click **Confirm**.
-- In the **Limit** section, enter a number or use the up and down buttons to set the limit of Content items to display.
+- **Limit** - Set the number of products to be displayed.
-- From the **Content Types to be displayed** list, select Content Type(s) to be displayed.
+- **Content Types to be displayed** - Select Content Type(s) to be displayed.
 The block will display Content items of the selected Content Types that are in the selected parent folder.

 ## Dynamic targeting block

 Dynamic targeting block provides recommended items based on users related to the configured Segments.

-On the **Basic** tab, perform the following actions:
+On the **Basic** tab, set values in the following fields:

-- In the **Name** field, provide the name of the block.
+- **Name** - Enter a name for the Page block.
-- In the **Select default scenario** section, select the default scenario for recommended items that should be rendered if the current user is not assigned to any Segment.
+- **Select default scenario** - Select the default scenario for recommended items that should be rendered if the current user is not assigned to any Segment.
-- In the **Setup segment and scenario matching priority rules** drop-down, select a Segment group, a Segment identifier and Scenario that you want to display recommendations from.
+- **Setup segment and scenario matching priority rules** - Select a Segment group, a Segment identifier and Scenario that you want to display recommendations from.
-- In the **Display limit** field, set the number of recommended items to be displayed, for example, 4.
+- **Display limit** - Set the number of products to be displayed.

 The rules are checked in order, so when a user belongs to more than one Segment, the first rule applies.